Cuomo: NY among states to sue IRS over SALT cap

-Cuomo administration: New York, other states, to sue IRS over SALT cap
+ALBANY — New York, New Jersey and Connecticut sued the Trump administration Wednesday to try to undo the new $10,000 federal cap on deductions for state and local taxes, the Cuomo administration announced Wednesday.

-ALBANY — New York, New Jersey and Connecticut are suing the Trump administration to try to undo the new $10,000 federal cap on deductions for state and local taxes, the Cuomo administration announced Wednesday.
+The lawsuit was filed against the federal Internal Revenue Service, which, just weeks ago, enacted rules that effectively solidified the cap by blocking states from passing laws to circumvent the cap.
+It mirrors another multistate lawsuit, filed last year, challenging the legality of the 2017 federal tax law itself.

-The lawsuit will be filed against the federal Internal Revenue Service, which, just weeks ago, enacted rules that effectively solidified the cap by blocking states from passing laws to circumvent the cap.
-It mirrors another multistate lawsuit aimed at the 2017 federal tax overhaul.
+And later Wednesday, in part of a two-pronged attack on the IRS, two Westchester County municipalities also filed suit seeking to overturn the cap.
+Scarsdale and Rye filed the claim on behalf of a coalition of local governments, including Nassau and Suffolk counties.

 “The final IRS rule flies in the face of a century of federal tax law that says state choices to provide tax incentives for charitable donations do not affect the federal deductibility of those gifts,” Cuomo said in a statement.
 “This is entirely unacceptable and, as I’ve said before, the IRS should not be used as a political weapon.”